berkobob/reminders/README.md

 ### Android, Web, Windows & Linux integration

-As this plugin only supports Apple Reminders, there is no Android, Web, Windows or Linux integration.
+As this plugin only supports Apple Reminders, there is no Android, Web, Windows, or Linux integration.